franciscoxcode/portfolio-v1/README.md

 # Portfolio
-I designed my own portfolio to showcase my design and web development abilities in one single place.
+I designed my own portfolio to showcase my design and iOS development abilities in one single place.
 I also decided to craft my own webpage in order to include all the features I personally required, nothing more and nothing less, as well as show a bit of my own personality.

 👉 [Live website](https://franciscoxcode.github.io/portfolio/index.html)